alibakh62/Robotics/notes/localization/1_kalman_filters.md

 See the video [here](https://youtu.be/NV1j739Tlw8).

 # Kalman Filters

 See the video [here](https://youtu.be/nA7tllSCpRA).

 ## What's a Kalman Filter?
-The Kalman filter is an estimation algorithm that is very prominent in controls.
-It's used to estimate the value of a variable in real time as the data is being collected.
-These variables can represent the position or velocity of a robot, or for example, the temperature of a process.
-The reason that the Kalman filter is so noteworthy is because it can take data with a lot of uncertainty or noise in the measurements, and provide a very accurate estimate of the real value, and it can do it fast.
+The Kalman filter is an estimation algorithm that is **very prominent in controls**. **It's used to estimate the value of a variable in real time as the data is being collected**.
+This variable can represent the position or velocity of a robot, or for example, the temperature of a process. **The reason that the Kalman filter is so noteworthy is because it can take data with a lot of uncertainty or noise in the measurements, and provide a very accurate estimate of the real value, and it can do so fast**.
+Unlike other estimation algorithms, **you don't need to wait for a lot of data to come in in order to calculate an accurate estimate**.

-Unlike other estimation algorithms, you don't need to wait for a lot of data to come in order to calculate an accurate estimate.
 In the most general level, KF is a continuous iteration of a **two-step process**.
 The **first step** is a **measurement update**.
 We use the recorded measurement to update our state.
 The **second step** is **state prediction**.
 We use the information that we have about the current state to predict what the future state will be.
+At the start, we use an initial guess.
+We continue to iterate through these two steps and it doesn't take many iteration to converge on real value.

 See the video [here](https://youtu.be/Cd5KKT7PfdE).